Semi-local string comparison: algorithmic techniques and applications

-Given a concatenation string $a=a'a''$, a substring $a\ang{i':i''}$ with $i' \in \bra{0:m'-1}$, $i'' \in \bra{m'+1:m}$ will be called a \emph{cross-substring}.
-In other words, a cross-substring of $a$ is a concatenation of a nonempty suffix of $a'$ and a nonempty prefix of $a''$.
-A cross-substring that is a prefix or a suffix of $a$ will be called a \emph{cross-prefix} and a \emph{cross-suffix}, respectively. \begin{definition} {$P\ssubx_{a',a'',b}$: seaweed cross-matrix} {$P\subsx_{a,b',b''}$: seaweed cross-matrix} Given strings $a=a'a''$ and $b$, the corresponding \emph{seaweed cross-matrix} is the subpermutation matrix
+Let string $a$ of length $m$ be a concatenation of two fixed strings: $a=a'a''$, where $a'$, $a''$ are nonempty strings of length $m'$, $m''$ respectively, and $m=m'+m''$.
+A substring of the form $a\ang{i':i''}$ with $i' \in \bra{0:m'}$, $i'' \in \bra{m':m}$ will be called a \emph{cross-substring}.
+A cross-substring that is either a suffix of $a'$, or a prefix of $a''$ (i.e.\ with either $i'=m'$, or $i''=m'$), will be called \emph{degenerate}.
+In other words, a cross-substring of $a$ consists of a suffix of $a'$ and a prefix of $a''$; a cross-substring is non-degenerate, if and only if both of these are non-empty.
+A cross-substring that is a prefix or a suffix of $a$ will be called a \emph{cross-prefix} and a \emph{cross-suffix}, respectively.
+Given string $b$ of length $n$ that is a concatenation of two fixed strings, $b=b'b''$, cross-substrings of $b$ are defined analogously. \begin{definition} {$\rH_{a',a'';b}$, $\rH_{a;b',b''}$: cross-semi-local score matrix} {$\rP_{a',a'';b}$, $\rP_{a;b',b''}$: cross-semi-local seaweed matrix} Given strings $a=a'a''$ and $b$, the corresponding \emph{cross-semi-local score matrix} is the submatrix